sjsu-library/unionist/_template/obj51.md

 volume: '1'
 issue: '2'
-transcription: "<em>The Land of the Free!”</em>—A Miss Crandall established, some months since, at Canterbury, Conn., a schoolfor the instruction of colored children and youth.
-Praiseworthy as the motivesof this benevolent female in undertaking to improve the condition of thechildren of this unfortunate and degraded class of our population, may beconsidered, she soon found herself seriously opposed by the good people in thevicinity, who went so far as to memorialize the Legislature on the subject.
-TheLegislature complied with the petition of the memorialists, and passed an act,making it<em>  unlawful to instruct children of color from any other state!”
+transcription: "<em>The Land of the Free!”</em>—A Miss Crandall established, some months since, at Canterbury, Conn., a school<br>for the instruction of colored children and youth.
+Praiseworthy as the motives<br>of this benevolent female in undertaking to improve the condition of the<br>children of this unfortunate and degraded class of our population, may be<br>considered, she soon found herself seriously opposed by the good people in the<br>vicinity, who went so far as to memorialize the Legislature on the subject.
+The<br>Legislature complied with the petition of the memorialists, and passed an act,<br>making it<br><em>  unlawful to instruct children of color from any other state!” – Batavia,<br>  (New-York) Advocate.”<br></em>" Scholarly Notes:
-  – Batavia,  (New-York) Advocate.”</em>"
-Scholarly Notes:
 Commentary:
 order: '050'